404khai/mail-integration-api/README.md

 ## Features
 - `POST /api/integrations/esp` → Save and validate Mailchimp / GetResponse API credentials
 - `GET /api/integrations/esp/lists` → Fetch all lists (audiences/campaigns) from the connected ESP
-Note: the esp/lists api is param based since I had no JWT or auth system to work with so for instance
+- Note: the esp/lists api is param based since I had no JWT or auth system to work with so for instance use: /api/integrations/esp/lists?userId=user1&provider=mailchimp
-            /api/integrations/esp/lists?userId=user1&provider=mailchimp
   Query Params:

     userId (string) → your app’s user identifier